ayubf/wsexample/README.md

 # wsexample

-Simple web server using websockets example with gorilla websocket
+Simple web server using websockets example written in Go using gorilla/websocket